semuconsulting/PyGPSClient/INSTALLATION.md

 1. Use different versions of the same package across applications.
 1. Keep your application dependencies clean and organized.

-Some platforms (e.g. Ubuntu Linux) **enforce** the use of virtual environments via a so-called 'Externally Managed Environment' constraint².
+Some platforms (e.g. Ubuntu Linux and Homebrew-installed Python environments) **enforce** the use of virtual environments via a so-called 'Externally Managed Environment' constraint².
 Attempting to install a package into the global environment will result in an `error: externally-managed-environment` error.

 ¹ In practice, 'global' generally means the user's home environment.
 Installing into the platform's global system environment typically results in a `Defaulting to user installation because normal site-packages is not writeable` warning.